sevifinance/Sevi-Docs/docs/developer/API/mutations/createOrder.md

 ---
 sidebar_position: 1
 ---
-# Payment
+# Order Create

 ***type: mutation***

+To Create a payment we process this based on the order details between you and your customers.
+We need the information for better assessment and credit risk.

-the Create order mutation api initiates a payment in the Sevi system.
+Create order mutation api initiates a payment in the Sevi system.
 This order can after creation be paid by multiple methods.

 General integrations have two parts,